fandreuz/otel-profile-cli/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell export      Export the given profile with a gRPC request to the given endpoint help        Help about any command server      Start a gRPC server waiting for OTEL profile data show        Show the content of [file]
+  completion  Generate the autocompletion script for the specified shell export      Export a profile with a gRPC request help        Help about any command server      Start a gRPC server waiting for OTEL profile data show        Pretty-print the content of a profile

 Flags:
   -h, --help   help for otel-profile-cli